OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 Reducing the lifetime of session identifiers and tokens to a minimum decreases the likelihood of a successful account hijacking attack.
 The scope for this test case is to validate that the application has a logout functionality and it effectively terminates the session on client and server side or invalidates a stateless token.

 One of the most common errors done when implementing a logout functionality is simply not destroying the session object or invalidating the token on server side.
 This leads to a state where the session or token is still alive even though the user logs out of the application.
-If an attacker get’s in possession of valid authentication information he can continue using it and hijack a user account.
+If an attacker gets in possession of valid authentication information he can continue using it and hijack a user account.

 ##### Static Analysis